 First-time home purchasers are particularly challenged by increasing interest rates as well as stringent lending criteria in response to the recession that occurred more than a decade ago and precipitated high down payment requirements and rigorous credit standards.
 Other homeowners have found that rising energy, insurance, and other housing-related costs are much more difficult to afford.
-Moreover, of the 213 owner households earning at or below the 80% median income level for the area, 74 or 35% were spending too much of their income on housing including 44 or 21% spending more than half of their for renters of \$25,461 and even higher than Stockbridge's median household income of \$46,458 based on 2021 census estimates.
-A recent Berkshire Eagle article indicated that an hourly income of \$27.69 was needed to afford a two-bedroom unit in Stockbridge, translating into an annual income of approximately \$57,600.
-Moreover, about 138 renter households or 48% of renter households were experiencing cost burdens (defined as spending more than 30% of household income on housing), including 55 or 19% with severe cost burdens as they were spending more than half of their income on housing.
-This is proportionately higher than the 21% and 9% levels of cost burdens and severe cost burdens, respectively, for owner households.
+Moreover, of the 213 owner households earning at or below the 80% median income level for the area, 74 or 35% were spending too much of their income on housing including 44 or 21% spending more than half of their income on housing.

-There are no affordability gaps for households with incomes at the 80% AMI level in reference to twofamily homes.
-This suggests that the best option for first-time homeownership in Stockbridge is the twofamily model with both owner-occupied and rental units. income on housing.
+There are no affordability gaps for households with incomes at the 80% AMI level in reference to two-family homes.
+This suggests that the best option for first-time homeownership in Stockbridge is the two-family model with both owner-occupied and rental units.